crispinalan/talkcalendar/README.md

 ### Working Directory

-Make sure that the talk directory containing the speech files is located in working directory.
+Make sure that the talk directory containing the speech waveform files is located in working directory.
 If you do not set the a working directory it will most likely default to your home directory.
-The database called "events.csv" and the talk directory should be located in the working directory.
+The database called "eventsdb.csv" and the talk directory should be located in the working directory.

 With Talk Calendar you can use the following menu item